hLeePage/goals_api_2/README.md

 `PUT`    `/goals/256`
 ```
 {
- 'goal':
+ "goal":
   {
-   'body': 'I will sell this house tomorrow.'
+   "body": "I will sell this house tomorrow."
   }
 }
 ```